-- URI:/v2/folders/:id - Method: DELETE
+- URI:/folders/:name - Method: DELETE

 This immediately deletes all contents of the given virtual folder and makes the folder unavailable for future mounts.

 Danger: If there are running kernels that have mounted the deleted virtual folder, those kernels are likely to break!